node-webrtc/node-webrtc/docs/nonstandard-apis.md

 ------------------

 node-webrtc includes nonstandard, programmatic audio APIs in the form of RTCAudioSource and RTCAudioSink.
-These APIs are similar to the previously added RTCVideoSource and RTCVideoSink APIs.
 With these APIs, you can

  * Pass audio samples to RTCAudioSource via the `onData` method.
 Then use the RTCAudioSource's `createTrack` method to create a local audio